miekg/skydns2/README.md

 * `scache`: the capacity of the DNSSEC signature cache, defaults to 10000 signatures if not set.
 * `rcache`: the capacity of the response cache, defaults to 0 messages if not set.
 * `rcache_ttl`: the TTL of the response cache, defaults to 60 if not set.
+* `ndots`: how many labels a name should have before we allow forwarding.
+Default to 2.
 * `systemd`: bind to socket(s) activated by systemd (ignores -addr).
 * `path-prefix`: backend(etcd) path prefix, defaults to skydns (i.e. if it is set to `mydns`, the SkyDNS's configuration object should be stored under the key `/mydns/config`).